 Local SEO is less about tricks and more about clarity.
 Google wants pages that explain what a business does, where it operates, and what a user will find after they click.
 That is why technical structure matters so much for Main Street businesses.
+The companies that consistently appear at the top of local search results are not running secret tactics — they are building sites that communicate clearly to both users and search engines at every level of the technology stack.

 Google Reads the Mobile Version First